 Once the status is given, plans for the current workday should be stated.
-These plans for the day are provided so that the team can discover if any other interactions need to happen and to deconflict other's work.
+These plans for the day are provided so that the team can discover if any other interactions need to happen and deconflict others’ work.

 Finally, report on friction points.
-Friction refers to impediments, blockers, or other things that are getting in their way from doing their job as effectively as they would like.
+Friction refers to impediments, blockers, or other things getting in their way from doing their job as effectively as possible.
 Reporting on Friction allows others to help solve these problems, be aware of emergent issues, and anticipate other work that may be required for the day.

-Encourage everyone to have the right attitude, good humor, and to be ready to help their team be successful.
-The Standup should be a positive meeting and reflect your company's culture.
+Encourage everyone to have the right attitude and good humor and be ready to help their team succeed.
+The Standup should be a positive meeting and reflect your company’s culture.
 Encourage everyone to stay positive and professional.